geotrellis/geotrellis-server/stac-example/README.md

 GeoTrellis server translates input OGC queries into STAC queries and reads requested items assets respectively.

-GeoTrellis server requires the [STAC Layer extension](https://github.com/azavea/stac4s/tree/master/docs/stac-spec/extensions/layer) usage.
+GeoTrellis server can also take advantage of the the [STAC Layer extension](https://github.com/azavea/stac-layer), but does not require it.

 ### Project description